21 November 2022

 How does a follicle scan work?

 Ultrasound monitoring has been used for follicle evaluation since back in 1978.
 However, a major advance was made between 1983 and 1985, when it was discovered that transvaginal sonography gave much more accurate results than the previous external method.
 This is now the preferred method for follicle scanning.
-For this method, a doctor inserts the lubricated ultrasound wand 2–3 inches inside your vagina and may turn it gently to provide a full picture of the ovaries and surrounding organs.
+For this method, a doctor inserts the lubricated ultrasound wand 2–3 inches inside your vagina.
+He may turn it gently to provide a full picture of the ovaries and surrounding organs.
 The procedure is like a smear test, but less uncomfortable because the wand is not pressed against your cervix.
 It is generally reckoned to be painless.

 Two or three scans are normal during a single menstrual cycle, carried out between day 9 and day 20.
 A normal follicle scan report will show how many follicles with the potential for maturity are available during the menstrual cycle.